 AP Precalculus

-Students intending to enroll in AP Calculus in the future have the choice to participate in a Self-paced Honors Precalculus course.
+Students intending to enroll in AP Calculus in the future have the choice to participate in a Honors Precalculus course.
 This AP Precalculus class will focus on both the Precalculus material and readiness for the AP exam.
+This AP Precalculus class will focus on both the Precalculus material and readiness for the AP exam.
+For the difference between the two classes, please scroll down for further explanation.

 This AP course is designed to provide a comprehensive study of functions, which are the basis of calculus and other higher mathematics courses.
 The students will study the properties and graphs of trigonometric, polynomial, rational, inverse, exponential and logarithmic functions, inequalities, polar coordinates, complex numbers, conic sections, matrices, vectors, sequences, and series.